Working with Warehouses¶

 A warehouse can be created through the web interface or using SQL:

 When you create a warehouse, you can specify whether the warehouse is created initially in the “Started” (i.e. running) or “Suspended” state.
-If you choose “Started”, the warehouse starts using credits as soon as you submit the creation request.
+If you choose “Started”, the warehouse starts consuming credits once the first server is provisioned for the warehouse.

-If you chose to start a warehouse on creation, the warehouse may take time to become fully available as Snowflake provisions all the servers for the warehouse.
+If you choose to create a warehouse in the “Started” state, the warehouse may take some time to become fully available as Snowflake provisions all the servers for the warehouse.

 Starting/Resuming a Warehouse¶